pelias/documentation/leaflet-geocoder.md

 ## Search for places on the map

 1. On the map, type a place name or address in the Search box.
 As you type, the text automatically completes to suggest matching results.
 2. Click a result in the list to zoom and add a point to the map at that location.
+(The point is only on your map, and does not update OpenStreetMap.)

     ![Entering an address to find on the map](images/geocoder-address-search.png)